Sutter Health employees stage 1-day strike over safe staffing, health and safety proposals

 “We notified CNA today that if the uncertainty of a strike remains this afternoon, we will staff our hospitals on Monday with the contracted replacement workers… We stand ready to continue bargaining today as long as negotiations are progressing effectively toward averting the strike,” said Sutter Health in a statement.

+According to Sutter Health, it secured 165 million pieces of personal protective equipment which includes masks, face shields, and isolation gowns.

+“We are given some information but it’s always very limited.
+It’s just not easy to get, and it shouldn’t be that way.
+We need to know what we have, when we need it, and we should feel protected…” Waters said.

 CNA says more than 8000 registered nurses and healthcare workers will participate in the walkout, which will start at 7:00 a.m.
-Monday and, unless the unions and Sutter come to an agreement, will last until 6:59 a.m.
-Tuesday.
+Monday and last until Tuesday morning unless the union and Sutter come to an agreement sooner.